Posted in care, comfort, darkness, day, envy, feelings, give, God, grace, hate, jealousy, kind, light, love, People, scripture, Spiritual, strong

 The grace of God covers our sins when we confess them to Him.
 Addictions make it difficult to truly repent, but it is possible by calling on Him for strength.
 It is a day-by-day battle, for some minute-by-minute journey.
 Insecurities and unmet needs can lead us the wrong direction.
 Justifications can set in.
 I remember the day many years ago I had to choose what direction I was to take, to continue hanging around bad company, or take a different path with the mocking and ridicule to follow.
 I am so happy Jesus led me His Way.
 “I am the Way, the Truth, and the Life …” (John 14:6) Jesus tells each of us.

-Posted in care, change, choice, compassion, faith, gift, give, God, grace, heart, hope, Jesus, love, people, quote, redeemer, scripture, season, sinful woman
+Posted in care, change, choice, compassion, faith, gift, give, God, grace, heart, hope, Jesus, love, People, quote, redeemer, scripture, season, sinful woman

 Love Will Turn You Around